syntifi/ori/README.md

 Instructions to build and run docker images are available at [Docker](src/main/docker/README.md).

 ## After build instructions
 At this point the system is build and running.
 The ES database is empty though.
-One must crawl the blockchain to properly populate the database.b
+One must crawl the blockchain to properly populate the database.

 ### Crawling the chains